 The very first furnishing mentioned in the construction of the Tabernacle is the Ark of the Covenant.
 The Ark resided in the Holy of Holies, the most central part of this structure.

 The Ark receives top mention over any other furnishings in all of the Scripture discussions about the Tabernacle furniture.
 After preparation for the space that housed the Ark was completed, then the Ark was put in its place.

 And you shall hang the veil from the clasps.
 Then you shall bring the ark of the Testimony in there, behind the veil.
 The veil shall be a divider for you between the holy place and the Most Holy (Holy of Holies)

 — Exodus 26:33

-Two verses surrounding the instructions for the Ark's construction reveal God's primary purpose for this particular space and Tabernacle altogether.
+Two verses surrounding the Ark's construction instructions reveal God's primary purpose for this particular space and Tabernacle altogether.

 And let them make Me a sanctuary, that I may dwell among them.
 According to all that I show you, that is, the pattern of the tabernacle and the pattern of all its furnishings, just so you shall make it.

 — Exodus 25:8-9